 - In a large bowl whisk together flour, sugar, baking powder, and salt.

-- Cut the butter into the flour mix until is resembles course crumbs.
+- Cut the butter into the flour mix using a pastry blender until is resembles course crumbs.

 - Stir in the lemon zest, milk and vanilla just until the dough starts to come together.

 - Add the blueberries to the bowl and gently fold the dough until it all comes together being careful not to burst the blueberries.